chains-project/class-hijack-poc/README.md

 ## Overview

-This repository contains the Proof-of-Concept (PoC) code and replication scripts for the paper **Maven-Hijack: Software Supply Chain Attack Exploiting Packaging Order** by Frank Reyes, Federico Bono, Aman Sharma, Benoit Baudry, and Martin Monperrus.
+This repository contains the Proof-of-Concept (PoC) code and replication scripts for the paper **Maven-Hijack: Software Supply Chain Attack Exploiting Packaging Order**.

 ### Abstract